dikhan/terraform-provider-openapi/README.md

 ### OpenAPI Terraform provider in action

 After having provisioned your environment with the OpenAPI Terraform provider you can now write Terraform configuration files using resources provided by the OpenAPI service.
 Refer to [Using the OpenAPI Terraform Provider doc](https://github.com/dikhan/terraform-provider-openapi/blob/master/docs/using_openapi_provider.md) for more details.

+### Terraform provider documentation

+You can generate the Terraform documentation automatically given an already Terraform compatible OpenAPI document using the The [OpenAPI Terraform Documentation Renderer](https://github.com/dikhan/terraform-provider-openapi/tree/master/pkg/terraformdocsgenerator) library.
+The OpenAPI document is the source of truth for both the OpenAPI Terraform provider as well as the user facing documentation.

 ## References